christiskatsouris/Network-Analysis-R/README.md

 ## Remarks:

-- The above R function
+- The above R function provides the estimation procedure for the parameter beta of the NAR model.
+However, when additional structure is imposed (such as the grouped dependence), then the econometric identification becomes requires to implement a commonly used algorithm from [Computational Econometrics](https://github.com/christiskatsouris/Computational-Econometrics-R) such as the EM Algorithm.

 ## References